MOAR Optimizer

 Basic Workflow

-- Create your pipeline YAML - Define your DocETL pipeline
+- Create your pipeline — Define your DocETL pipeline in Python or YAML

 - Write an evaluation function — Create a Python function to measure accuracy